Arc'teryx Sabre Pant Review

 What Other Ski Pants Should You Consider?

-We love the performance of the Norrona Lofoten Gore-Tex, which is very similar to the Sabre, but with more useful features.
-If you want good hardshell pants but don't want to spend a lot of money, the Outdoor Research Skyward II Pant nearly matches the performance of the best hardshells, but comes at a much lower price.
-And if you're looking for a hardshell better suited for backcountry skiing, the Patagonia Stormstride is our top choice for users who spend most of their time away from the resort.
+We love the performance of the Norrona Lofoten Gore-Tex, which is very similar to the Sabre and has more useful features, but its DWR treatment wears off faster.
+If you want good hardshell pants but don't want to spend a lot of money, the Flylow Chemical performs well enough for most days at the ski resort, but it doesn't lack the versatility for the backcountry.
+And if you're looking for a hardshell better suited for backcountry skiing, the Patagonia Stormstride is a great choice for users who spend most of their time away from the resort.